 The purpose of the pre-lab assignment is to introduce the material that will be investigated during the lab, therefore pre-lab assignments are due at the beginning time for the lab session, and are worth 10 points.
+Prelab assignments are posted on Inquire for each of the experiments.
+The assignment is to be printed and completed, or the answers written on a sheet of paper, and then submitted at the beginning of lab.
+Most of the prelab assignments contain simulations, so it is suggested that access to the simulation be tested before lab is scheduled to meet.
 The answers to the pre-lab will be discussed at the beginning of the lab session, so it must be received before that discussion begins in order to be worth 10 points.
 Any pre-lab assignment submitted after the beginning time for the lab will receive 0 points.